The Top 10 Most Timeless Interior Finishes

 SCALE & EFFORT

-Sometimes it’s about the SCALE of the finish you’re dealing with as well as the effort/cost it takes to change it.
+Sometimes, it’s about the scale of the finish/room you’re dealing with and the effort/cost it takes to change it.

-• the shiplap is SO paintable – minimal cost and effort (this particular chair rail height installation will also last longer than a full wall of shiplap)
+• the shiplap is easily paintable – minimal cost and effort (this particular chair rail height installation will also last longer than an entire wall of shiplap)

-• the vanity is small and VERY paintable – again, pocket change (colour ideas HERE)
+• the vanity is small and very paintable – again, pocket change (color ideas HERE)

-This means that should the owner get tired of this room, with a bit of blood, sweat and beer (or wine if you’re me), this bathroom could be changed for under $300.
+This means that should the owner get tired of this room, with a bit of blood, sweat, and beer (or wine if you’re me), this bathroom could be changed for under $1000.

-This kitchen was installed approx. eight years ago, and while the backsplash is DEFINITELY indicative of this time, the white cabinets are still kickin’ it…
+This kitchen was installed approximately 11 years ago, and while the backsplash clearly shows that, the white cabinets are still rockin’ it.

 White kitchen, gray stool, black handrail on white stairs.
 Kylie M E-design, online decorating, virtual packages

-COLOUR.
+COLOR.
 Again, white is best.
-While not everyone loves white (as there is NO finish that will make every single person happy), it won’t DATE a home.
+While not everyone loves white (keeping in mind that no finish will make every single person happy), it won’t date a home like certain colors and wood stains will.

 DOOR STYLE.
-Shaker is often best, however, even a square raised panel has its place, especially in a traditional home.
+A shaker is often best; however, even a square raised panel has its place, especially in a traditional home.

-GLAZES, for the love of God, avoid glazes.
+Glazes – for the love of everything sane, avoid glazes.

-If I had a penny for every client who’s hired me to try and update their kitchen cabinets with a glaze on them circa 2005, I’d…have a whack load of pennies.
-I’m not saying a glaze is a bad idea for every situation, but it’s definitely not timeless.
+If I had a penny for every client who’s hired me to try to update their kitchen cabinets with a glaze on them circa 2005, I’d have a whack load of pennies.
+I’m not saying a glaze is terrible for every situation, but it’s not timeless.

 I INTERRUPT THIS BLOG POST TO REMIND YOU THAT THE PURPOSE OF THIS POST IS TO CREATE A TIMELESS HOME.
-I can feel some of your blood-pressures rising from here.
-Don’t worry, if you aren’t concerned with longevity and just want to love where you live RIGHT NOW – you can hit those trends as hard as you want – as you saw earlier, I did!
+I can feel some of your blood pressure rising from here.
+Don’t worry.
+If you aren’t concerned with longevity and want to love where you live RIGHT NOW – you can hit those trends as hard as you want!

 7. KEEP PATTERNS/BUSYNESS TO A MINIMUM

 Whether it’s a quartz countertop or decorative tile, keep the busyness to a minimum.
-If you’re a lover of pattern and movement, invest in fabrics that satisfy this urge without making an overwhelming decision with long-term repercussions.
+If you love pattern and movement, invest in fabrics that satisfy this urge without making an overwhelming decision with long-term repercussions.

-When looking at a counter or tile sample, you’re usually viewing a very small piece.
-And while it might seem ‘interesting’ on a small scale, on a large surface it can easily be overwhelming; dominating a space with its personality.
-Add a few more patterns or busy finishes to the mix and you have a hot mess on your hands.
-For a look that will last (especially in kitchens and bathrooms), choose one pattern or busy finish and quieter (or solid) patterns for your hard finishes.
+When looking at a counter or tile sample, you usually view a very small piece.
+And while it might seem ‘interesting’ on a small scale, on a large surface, it can easily be overwhelming, dominating a space with its personality.
+Add a few more patterns or busy finishes to the mix, and you’ll have a hot mess.

-Sure, gray or greige trim is definitely on-point, but within a few years, it will be on its way out (it’s already on its way).
-While this look always suits older homes, as well as some authentic farmhouse homes, it’s more of a ‘personal choice’ in a modern home.
+While non-white trim suits older homes and some authentic farmhouses, it’s more of a ‘personal choice’ in a modern home.
 If you’re staying in your home for the long haul, have at ‘er.
-However, if resale is on your mind, stick with the classic look of white.
+However, if resale is on your mind, stick with the classic white look.

-How to Choose the Best White Paint Colour for Trim & Cabinets
+How to Choose the Best White Paint Color for Trim & Cabinets

 9. BUILT-IN BOOKCASES

-If you want to drop some smart money, invest in built-in bookcases.
-And using the previous advice of ‘simple lines and white cabinets’, you’ll have a feature that definitely stands the test of time.
+If you want to spend some smart money, invest in built-in bookcases in any room, but especially on either side of your fireplace.
+Using the previous advice of ‘simple lines and white cabinets’, you’ll have a feature that definitely stands the test of time.

-Don’t get me wrong, I’m crushing HARD on black interior windows and have been tempted to do them on our lake build.
-However, they’re most definitely a trend and as it relates to resale; they definitely DON’T appeal to the masses.
+Don’t get me wrong, I’m crushing hard on black interior windows and have been tempted to install them.
+However, they’re a trend, and as it relates to resale, they don’t appeal to the masses.

-And while you can create a GORGEOUS look by adding black accents to your room, helping the black windows transition/belong, again, they are a LIMITING feature, whereas white leaves the door (or the windows, would be more the point), wide-open.
+While you can create a great look by adding black accents to your room, helping the black windows transition/belong, again, they are a limiting feature, whereas white leaves the door (or the windows, would be more the point) wide-open.

 What about the exterior?

-Because exterior finishes tend to be in it for the long haul, as long as the black windows make sense with the rest of the palette and there are other black elements (ie. railing, address numbers, light fixtures), black is less of a ‘trend related issue.
+Because exterior finishes tend to be in it for the long haul, as long as the black windows make sense with the rest of the palette and there are other black elements (e.g., railing, address numbers, light fixtures), black is less of a trend-related issue.
+This said, the interior needs to have some black elements for the sake of flow.

 Gray exterior with hardi siding and white trim, garage doors and windows.
 Wood beams and entryway, board and batten and shakes.
 Kylie M Interiors Edesign, online paint color consulting